betterscientificsoftware/bssw.io/Events/2024-02-HPCCultureIdentity.md

 <!---
 Publish: yes
-Topics: Online learning, Strategies for more effective teams, inclusivity
+Topics: Online learning, Strategies for more effective teams
 --->